IGITUGraz/live-plotter/README.rst

-This package provides a simple interface to do live plotting using matplotlib.
+This package provides a simple interface to do live plotting and realtime plotting using matplotlib.

 Detailed documentation here:
 https://anandtrex.github.io/live-plotter/